Impact of structural distortions on the correlated electronic structure of orbital-selective Mott insulating Na$_3$Co$_2$SbO$_6$ under strains: Spin Exchange Interactions

 \begin{widetext} Following the analysis of Liu and Kee~\cite{PhysRevB.107.054420}, the analytic expressions of these terms are given by

 Also, the off-diagonal term $\Gamma$ is given by

 \end{widetext}

-Using the above equations, one can find the exchange interactions $J_H$. $J_K$, and $\Gamma$ while tuning $U$ and $J$.
-While fixing $J$=0.8 eV and varying $U$, we found that the system is pushed closest to the QSL ($J_H\sim 0$) at $U=5$ eV, but the $J_H$ dependence is not much sensitive to the strain, compared to the one at $U=4$ eV (Fig. \ref{J=0.8eV, vary U}).
-However, the system is pushed away from the QSL phase at $U=4$ eV.
+Using the above equations, the magnetic exchange interactions $J_H$, $J_K$, and $\Gamma$ under strain effect can be obtained with our material parameters obtained from DFT.
+For $U=5$ eV and $J=0.8$ eV, we found that the Kitaev $|J_K|$ term is the largest while the Heisenberg $|J_H|$ and the off-diagonal $|\Gamma|$ terms are still finite at zero strain.
+Within the limit of perfect octahedron, $|J_K|$ and $|\Gamma|$ are not sensitive to strain, but $|J_H|$ is reduced under the tensile strain (Fig. \ref{J=0.8eV, vary U}a) due to the reducing of $|t_3|$ hopping (Fig. \ref{hopping_charge_transfer}a).
+Our $J_K$ and $J_H$ results at zero strain are consistent with those obtained from the DFT spin-exchange calculation~\cite{INS_TCF} and the trends of these values under strains are also similar to those in Cu$_{3}$Co$_{2}$SbO$_6$~\cite{XAS_TCF}.

+We also found that the Hubbard $U$ and Hund's coupling $J$ values can also affect the exchange interactions.
+While fixing $J$=0.8 eV and varying $U$, we found that the system is pushed closest to the QSL ($J_H\sim 0$) at $U=5$ eV, but the $J_H$ dependence is not much sensitive to the strain, compared to the one at $U=4$ eV (Fig. \ref{J=0.8eV, vary U}b).
 On the other hand, while fixing $U=5$ eV and varying $J$, we found that the overall Heisenber interaction $J_H$ is very sensitive to $J$ (Fig. \ref{exchange channels}).
 For $J=0.6-0.7$ eV ($U=5$ eV) the overall Heisenberg interaction $J_H$ is small, while the FM Kitaev one is large due to the dominant contribution from the $t_{2g}$-$e_{g}$ channel, consistent with Liu $et$ $al$ analysis for $d^7$ Co compounds \cite{PhysRevLett.125.047201}.
 We found that the $J_H$ generated from the $e_g$-$e_g$ channel is not very sensitive to the strain and also remains unchanged as $J$ varies, consistent with Liu and Khaliullin analysis \cite{QSL_Condition_1}.
 However, the AFM Heisenberg interaction from the $t_{2g}$-$e_{g}$ channel weakens the combined $t_{2g}$-$t_{2g}$ and $e_g$-$e_g$ FM Heisenberg interactions, thus reducing the overall Heisenberg interaction $J_H$.
 As the Hund's coupling $J$ gets larger ($J\geq 0.8$ eV), the contribution from the $t_{2g}$-$t_{2g}$ channel gets larger, therefore, the total $J_H$ is enhanced while the total $J_K$ is weakened.